-Some people may suggest second-hand clubs but the problem with these clubs when you are just starting out is that you might be purchasing clubs that are completely wrong for you.
+Some people may suggest second-hand clubs, but the problem with these clubs when you are just starting out is that you might be purchasing clubs that are completely wrong for you.

 Of course, if you feel like you have the money to spend and want something more then another option is to go to your local pro shop and get custom-fit for a full set of clubs.
 However, you will be better off buying the starter kit and using any spare money having lessons to learn a solid and consistent swing.

-Your swing is going to be far more important than your clubs when you begin to play.
+Your golf swing is going to be far more important than your clubs when you begin to play.

-Looking To Upgrade Your Clubs?
+3. When To Upgrade Your Clubs

 This is a great way to save money.
 After all, not that much changes technology-wise in golf clubs, certainly not within a year, and if you have had your current set for a few years then 12-month-old technology is still going to be an improvement from what you have now.

-You may be happy with your current set but just don’t know when your clubs may need changing.
+You may be happy with your current set but don’t know when your clubs need changing.
 Let’s explore a few reasons:

-Condition Of Your Clubs
+A. Condition Of Your Clubs

-Your Current Game
+B. Your Current Game

-If your handicap hasn’t improved for a season or two, or you keep hitting duff shots with your woods then maybe it’s time to switch up your gear.
+If your handicap hasn’t improved for a season or two, or you keep hitting duff shots with your woods, then maybe it’s time to switch up your gear.

-There is nothing like that feeling of a brand new shiny driver that just gives you newfound confidence when you stand over the ball on the tee.
-A new club can reignite your love for the game and in doing so subconsciously help your game.
+There is nothing like that feeling of a brand-new shiny driver that just gives you newfound confidence when you stand over the ball on the tee.
+A new club can reignite your love for the game and, in doing so, subconsciously help your game.

 There is also the chance that you may be using the wrong equipment for your game currently lies, performance-wise, and you need to go and see your local pro to get custom fit for some clubs that will help offer something your old set didn’t.